danieldeitch1/wis_python_final_project/README.md

 <br>**D. <ins>Predict patients' health state</ins>:**
 <br> after choosing the desired classification model, the application will use it in order to predict the health state of each sample in the uploaded test dataset.
-<br> The user can later either view or download the results by clicking the 'View file' or 'Download file' respectively.
+<br> The user can later either view or download the results by clicking the `View file` or `Download file` buttons respectively.

-### 2. <ins>Search database</ins>:
+### Feature 2. <ins>Search database</ins>:
-<br> This feature allows the user to search through different EPINuc datasets which were uploaded to the application.
-The user can search a specific dataset according to charachter/substring of its file name, and subsequently, also to view and download it to its computer.
-The user can view all the datasets that are currently uploaded to the app by searching dataset by an entering an empty string.
+<br>This feature allows the user to search through the different  EPINuc datasets available in our database.
+<br>The user can search a specific dataset according to charachter/substring of the dataset name, and subsequently, also to view and download it to its computer.
+<br>The datasets found by the search engine will be displayed in the form of a table containg  discriptive information (e.g., time of upload, file size and dataset name) about the datasets.
+<br>Entering an empty string in the search box will result in displating all the datasets that are currently available in the application database.
+<br>In case the database does not contain a dataset including the searched item in its name, the application will raise an error massage notifing the user to search again using different substring.
+<br>Finally, after searching and finding the datasets of interset, the user will be able to either view or download the results by clicking the `View` or `Download` buttons respectively.

-### 3. <ins>Update database</ins>:
+### Feature 3. <ins>Update database</ins>:
 <br> This feature allows the user to upload/update/delete EPINuc database file:

 * In order to upload new database the user should validate that the file is in correct format as mentioned in the "Requirements and quality assurance" section.